 How does build type affect financing options & appraisal value for ADUs?

 Adding a accessory dwelling unit not only offers the option of more living space, but can also increase the resale value of your home significantly.
 Typically, you will see the highest appraisal values coming from stick-built ADUs.
 If your accessory dwelling unit exterior is designed to blend with the primary home, it can result in a higher property value.
-It’s typically easier to achieve this blend using a stick-built construction, since you can fully customize the roofline & material, as well as siding and trim work of the ADU, to work with the existing home.
+It’s typically easier to achieve this blend using a stick-built construction.
+You can fully customize the roofline & material, as well as siding and trim work of the ADU, to work with the existing home.

 As the popularity of ADUs surges, it’s essential to understand that not all ADUs are viewed equally in the eyes of lenders.
 The valuation of properties, whether for lending, appraising, or buying, is often rooted in perceptions.
 It’s about how a lender, appraiser, or buyer “feels” about the property’s worth and how it compares to neighboring properties.